zaerald/overthewire-journey/bandit/level26.md

 Nothing happened

-## TRY to inoke command from vim buffer to the shell - FAIL
+## TRY to invoke command from vim buffer to the shell - FAIL
 We can execute a command by 'writing' from vim buffer to the `$SHELL` or `/bin/bash`
 ```
 # write this to the vim buffer